HubFeenixMakers/merged/README.md

 $ bundle
 ```

-Mount engine in routes for editing.
+Mount engine in routes for editing (possibly not in production).

 ```ruby
 mount Merged::Engine => "/merged"
 ```